King Combs: Career

 Combs told People in 2022 that he always wanted to be a rapper like his father, Sean Combs.
 Combs said in 2019 that his mother, Kim Porter, encouraged him to pursue music.
 Combs signed with his father's record label Bad Boy Records in 2016.
 In 2018, Combs released his debut mixtape, 90's Baby, on SoundCloud.
 Combs released his 9-track EP Cyncerely, C3 on March 29, 2019.

 In 2022, Combs achieved his first number 1 single on Mediabase's Urban Radio chart with his song "Can't Stop Won't Stop", featuring Kodak Black.
 At the BET Awards 2023, Combs was nominated for "Best Collaboration" for the song.
 On July 14, 2023, Combs released his second EP, C3.
+Following the highly publicized controversies sparked by Diddy's 2023 and 2024 accusations, he released the song "Pick a Side" addressing the criticism from fans, the Homeland security’s raid on the family’s property, and even targets rapper 50 Cent: “I dare one of you niggas scream out ‘no diddy’ / Police raid the crib like they think we selling crack, but we out here selling tracks / Multimillion dollar plaques,” Combs raps.
 On June 27, 2025, Combs released a surprise extended play called Never Stop, which included the song "Lonely Roads", a song Kanye West previewed in March 2025.
 The album includes a song called "Diddy Free", referencing Combs's father.
+The song was initially intended to be on West's album In a Perfect World, though it was eventually released as a single.
 In September 2025, Combs released the music video for "Lonely Roads".

 In addition to rapping, Combs is also a fashion model.
 Combs is signed to IMG Models, first signing in 2018 for worldwide representation, and re-signing in 2023.
 Combs represented fashion brand Dolce & Gabbana, becoming the face of the brand's 2018 Spring campaign.
 In 2020, Combs collaborated with Rihanna for a Savage X Fenty men's wear collection.

 Legal issues

 In April 2024, Combs was accused of sexual assault in a lawsuit that also named his father.
-The lawsuit alleged that in December 2022, whilst on vacation, Combs pressured a woman working as a steward on his father's yacht to drink tequila and later assaulted her by attempting to force her to give him oral sex.
+The lawsuit alleged that in December 2022, while on vacation, Combs pressured a woman working as a stewardess on his father's yacht to drink tequila and later assaulted her by attempting to force her to give him oral sex.
 The woman also claimed that his father paid off the ship's crew to remain silent about the incident.
 An attorney for Combs, Aaron Dyer, claimed the lawsuit contained "manufactured lies and irrelevant facts".